Nolson37/pickleball_vercel/memory-bank/activeContext.md

   - Both files will be available to developers when they clone the repository
   - No uncommitted changes to example files detected
 - Environment setup is now production-ready with proper quoting and full git tracking

+## Current Session Context

+[2025-05-28 14:16:07] - ## Merge Completion - May 28, 2025

+**TASK**: Merge feature/environment-configuration into main

+**CONFLICTS RESOLVED**:
+1. ✅ **docker-compose.yml**: Kept env_file approach from main branch (better practice than hardcoded values)
+2. ✅ **memory-bank/activeContext.md**: Successfully merged environment config and CSRF debug histories chronologically

+**MERGE STRATEGY**:
+- Prioritized main branch's env_file configuration for Docker (more secure and maintainable)
+- Preserved complete history from both branches in memory bank
+- Used descriptive commit message documenting conflict resolution

+**FINAL STATUS**:
+- ✅ Merge completed successfully (commit: b8bcc87)
+- ✅ Working tree clean, no uncommitted changes
+- ✅ Main branch now ahead of origin/main by 4 commits
+- ✅ Feature branch changes fully integrated into main

+**OUTCOME**: feature/environment-configuration successfully merged into main with all conflicts resolved appropriately.
+[2025-05-28 14:19:22] - ## GitHub Push Completed - May 28, 2025

+**PUSH STATUS**: Successfully pushed resolved merge to GitHub
+- ✅ Local merge commit (b8bcc87) pushed to origin/main
+- ✅ GitHub main branch now contains all resolved conflicts
+- ✅ GitHub should now show recent merge commit and resolved state

+**WHAT USER SHOULD SEE ON GITHUB**:
+1. Recent merge commit visible on main branch (commit b8bcc87)
+2. feature/environment-configuration branch should now merge cleanly into main
+3. Conflicts should be resolved in GitHub UI

+**EXPLANATION**: We resolved conflicts locally by merging origin/main into our local main branch, then pushed the resolved state back to GitHub.